Prym Representations of the Handlebody Group: Introduction

 \section{Introduction}

 The \textit{mapping class group} $\Mod(S)$ of a closed, oriented surface $S$ is the group of orientation preserving homeomorphisms of $S$ up to isotopy.
-Looijenga introduced the \textit{Prym representations} of the mapping class group (\cite{L}), which arise by acting on the homology of a finite, abelian covering of $S$.
-These (virtual) representations are only defined on a suitable finite index subgroup of $\Mod(S)$ consisting of certain liftable mapping classes; see Section \ref{1.2} for a formal definition and more details.
+Looijenga introduced the \textit{Prym representations} of the mapping class group (\cite{Loo}), which arise by acting on the homology of a finite, abelian covering of $S$.
+These (virtual) representations are only defined on a suitable finite index subgroup of $\Mod(S)$ consisting of certain liftable mapping classes.
+Furthermore, their image lies in a matrix group quotiented by a finite subgroup; see Section \ref{1.2} for a formal definition and more details.
+Throughout, we will use the term representation even when we map to a matrix group quotiented by a finite subgroup.
 Looijenga proceeds to determine the image of the Prym representations in the case of a cyclic covering, which then allows him to determine the image in the general abelian case up to finite index.\\[1ex] If $S$ is the boundary of a handlebody $V,$ we call the subgroup of those homeomorphisms that extend to homeomorphisms of $V$ the \textit{handlebody group} and denote it by $\mathcal{H}_V(S)$.
 A different choice of handlebody $V'$ results in a conjugate subgroup $\mathcal{H}_{V'}(S).$ Throughout the paper, we fix a handlebody $V$ and consider $\mathcal{H}_V(S).$ The handlebody group arises naturally when studying Heegaard splittings: Given two handlebodies and a gluing along their boundary, the homeomorphism type of the resulting manifold is invariant under changing the gluing by composition with an element in the handlebody group.
-The purpose of this paper is to study certain representations of the handlebody group.\\[1ex] Using an approach similar to Looijenga's, Grunewald, Larsen, Lubotzky and Malestein define representations for any finite, regular covering (\cite{GL}).
+The purpose of this paper is to study certain representations of the handlebody group.\\[1ex] Using an approach similar to Looijenga's, Grunewald, Larsen, Lubotzky and Malestein define representations for any finite, regular covering (\cite{LM}).
 The difference in their setup is that they use the \textit{punctured mapping class group} $\Mod(S, x_0),$ in order to have unique lifts for elements.
 The punctured mapping class group consists of homeomorphisms that fix $x_0$ up to isotopy that fixes $x_0$.
-The authors of \cite{GL} determine the image of this group as well as the image of the \textit{punctured handlebody group} $\mathcal{H}_V(S,x_0)$ (defined analogously) under their representations up to finite index.\\[1ex] Our main result is to determine the precise image of (a finite index subgroup of) the handlebody group $\mathcal{H}_V(S)$ in the case of a cyclic covering.
-In this case, the representations of Looijenga, as well as of Grunewald, Larsen, Lubotzky and Malestein have the same image, so our result yields (virtual) representations of $\mathcal{H}_V(S)$, as well as $\mathcal{H}_V(S,x_0)$, where the precise image is known.
+The authors of \cite{LM} determine the image of this group as well as the image of the \textit{punctured handlebody group} $\mathcal{H}_V(S,x_0)$ (defined analogously) under their representations up to finite index.\\[1ex] Our main result is to determine the precise image of (a finite index subgroup of) the handlebody group $\mathcal{H}_V(S)$ in the case of a cyclic covering.
+In this case, the representations of Looijenga, as well as of Grunewald, Larsen, Lubotzky and Malestein have the same image (up to quotienting by a finite cyclic group), so our result yields (virtual) representations of $\mathcal{H}_V(S)$, as well as $\mathcal{H}_V(S,x_0)$, where the precise image is known.
 In particular, we show: \begin{namedtheorem}[Main] For every $d \in \mathbb{N},$ and every genus $g \ge 2,$ there is a finite index subgroup $\Gamma$ of the punctured handlebody group $\mathcal{H}_V(S,x_0)$ and a representation whose image is the subgroup